-The old distinctions in form between the indicative and the subjunctive have almost entirely disappeared in modern English.
+1 The old distinctions in form between the indicative and the subjunctive have almost entirely disappeared in modern English.
 Hence the functions of the indicative have been greatly extended and those of the subjunctive have been correspondingly restricted.
 There is scarcely any form of thought expressed by the subjunctive that cannot also be expressed by the indicative.
 It is therefore impossible to frame a satisfactory definition of the indicative, inasmuch as its functions are too varied to be brought under any general head.
-The indicative is often described as the mood which asserts thought as a fact, and the subjunctive as the mood which asserts thought as used to express supposition, condition, desire, concession, doubt, etc. The definitions given are as exact as the facts of the case allow.
+The indicative is often described as the mood which asserts thought as a fact, and the subjunctive as the mood which asserts thought as supposition (or as mere thought).
+But the indicative, as well as the subjunctive, may be used to express supposition, condition, desire, concession, doubt, etc. The definitions given are as exact as the facts of the case allow.
 All the attempts of grammarians to arrive at more "accurate" definitions have resulted in statements that break down when they are applied to actual usage.

-CHAPTER CII
+CHAPTER CII1